The-Marcy-Lab-School/se-unit-8/lesson-2-working-with-state/practice/exercises.md

 4. Update your example above to use the `useReducer` hook instead of the `useState` hook.
 Our state should be an object with a key of `count` that points to our current count.

 5. Pretend that each time we change our count, we want to persist those results to an API.
 You can assume you have access to a function called `saveCount` that makes a post request to your server and returns a promise.
 For our purposes, assume that it always saves successfully.
-Use this function to u to save the count to our database before updating our state.
+Use this mock function (below) to save the count to our database before updating our state.

 6. Now, let's prevent our user from clicking any buttons if we haven't updated the API yet.